youth Leadership Programs

 (Counsellors-In-Training)

-Senior CIT Dates: June 7-9, 2024 (Training TBC), and all three weeks of our Kids camps: July 15-19, July 29-August 2 aND August 12-16, 2024.
+Senior C.I.T.
+Dates: June 12-14, 2026 (TBC), Training June 26-30 (TBC), and all three weeks of our Kids camps: July 13-17, July 27-31 and August 10-14, 2026.

 PARTICIPANTS:

-Fee: $500.
+Fee: $550.00

-Max: 6 participants
+Max: 6 participants (**see note below)

 Fee: $0

-Junior CIT’s
+Junior C.I.T.’s

 We will be on site during our two Mom & Kids Camps.
-During the morning kids programming, Junior CIT will have the opportunity to develop leadership and facilitation skills, as well as skills that will help them successfully work with staff, volunteers and groups of children.
-They will spend their afternoons and evenings enjoying Fircom programming designed especially for the Junior CIT’s to grow their camp skills and connect with their team.
-This program is designed for teens who are interested in being employed as Camp Counsellors at Fircom in the future, while also giving them a chance to enjoy teen activities (paddling, swimming, archery, hiking, campwide games, evneing campfires, etc).
+During the morning kids programming, Junior C.I.T.s will have the opportunity to develop leadership and facilitation skills, as well as skills that will help them successfully work with staff, volunteers and groups of children.
+They will spend their afternoons and evenings enjoying Fircom programming designed especially for the Junior C.I.T.s to grow their camp skills and connect with their team.
+This program is designed for teens who are interested in being employed as Camp Counsellors at Fircom in the future, while also giving them a chance to enjoy teen activities (paddling, swimming, archery, hiking, campwide games, evening campfires, etc).

 Senior C.I.Ts

-We will spend 2 full days on site during Dad & Kids Camp, June 7-9, 2024 with the summer camp staff team, and then attend all three weeks of Kids Camp.
-Participants in this program will learn hard skills such as how to facilitate a variety of camp activities for children, including Guided Nature Walks, Archery, Outdoor Cook, Tie Dye and Arts β€˜n Crafts, as well as how to facilitate a variety of games and lead campfire songs with children.
+We will spend 2 full days on site during Dad & Kids Camp, June 6-8, 2025 with the summer camp staff team, and then attend all three weeks of Kids Camp.
+Participants in this program will learn hard skills such as how to facilitate a variety of camp activities for children, including Guided Nature Walks, Archery, Outdoor Cook, Tie Dye and Arts ‘n Crafts, as well as how to facilitate a variety of games and lead campfire songs with children.
 They will also learn a variety of soft skills, including how to: build a culture of belonging within the camp setting; set expectations for children’s behaviour and effectively uphold those expectations; respond to children’s social, emotional and physical needs; and, set healthy boundaries with children and peers.
 During our Kids Camp sessions, each Senior C.I.T. will be assigned to a cabin group, where they will support Camp Counsellors.
-They will also have a chance to participate in some β€˜C.I.T.
+They will also have a chance to participate in some ‘C.I.T.
 Only’ workshops and activities, and will enjoy a special ceremony during their last week of camp to honour their successful completion of the C.I.T. program.
-By the end of their summer experience, Senior C.I.T.s will have a solid foundation to apply as a camp counsellor in the 2025 season and beyond!
+By the end of their summer experience, Senior C.I.T.s will have a solid foundation to apply as a camp counsellor in the 2026 season and beyond!

-Upcoming Leadership Camp Dates:
+Upcoming Polaris Adventure Camp Dates:

 What to Expect